chupig834/chupig834/README.md

   - Research and prototype chatbot integration to centralize customer messaging across Instagram, LINE, and Facebook.

 - **Custom Machine Learning & Deep Learning Frameworks**:
-  - Implemented core ML algorithms from scratch in Pythong, including KNN, Regression, Decision Trees, PCA, HMMs, Q-Learning, and Transformers, with a focus on model logic and training efficienty
+  - Implemented core ML algorithms from scratch in Python, including KNN, Regression, Decision Trees, PCA, HMMs, Q-Learning, and Transformers, with a focus on model logic and training efficienty
   - Built and trained deep learning models using Keras and PyTorch, accelerating development and experimentation with high-level and low-level APIs

 - **Machine Learning Projects**: